A New Class of String Transformations for Compressed Text Indexing: Notation and background

 The original \BWT is defined by sorting in lexicographic order all the cyclic rotations of the input string.
 In~\cite{Schindler1997} Schindler proposes a {\em bounded context} transformation that differs from the \BWT in the fact that the rotations are lexicographically sorted considering only the first $\ell$ symbols of each rotation.
 In \cite{spe/CulpepperPP12,ccp/PetriNCP11} it has been shown that this variant satisfies properties \bone--\bthree, with the limitation that the compression ratio can reach at maximum the $\ell$-th order entropy and that it supports searches of patterns of length at most $\ell$.
 Chapin and Tate~\cite{dcc/ChapinT98} have experimented with computing the \BWT using a different alphabet order.
 This simple variant still satisfies properties \bone--\bthree, but it clearly does not bring any new theoretical insight.
 In the same paper, the authors also propose a variant in which rotations are sorted following a scheme inspired by reflected Gray codes.
 This variant shows some improvements in terms of compression, but it has never been analyzed theoretically and it does not seem to support property~\bthree.

 A variant called Bijective BWT (BBWT), has been proposed in~\cite{GilScottArxiv2012} as a transformation which is bijective even without assuming that the input string~$s$ be primitive.
 In this variant, the output consists of the last characters of the lexicographically sorted {\em cyclic} rotations of all factors of the Lyndon Factorization~\cite{ChenFoxLyndon1958} of~$s$.
-This variant has been recently shown in~\cite{cpm/BannaiKKP21} to satisfy \bone, but being based on the cyclic rotations of the Lyndon factors properties \btwo\ and \bthree\ have not been studied.
-Note that the related variant Extended BWT~\cite{MantaciRRS07}, which takes as input a collection of strings, does satisfy property \bthree\ for the problem of circular pattern search~\cite{tcs/Egidi2020,talg/FerraginaV10,isaac/HonLST11,cpm/HonKLST12,BCLRS21_ebwt,BoucherCL0S21}.
+This variant has been recently shown in~\cite{cpm/BannaiKKP21} to satisfy \bone, but being based on the cyclic rotations of the Lyndon factors property \btwo\ has not been studied.
+As for property~\bthree, searching a pattern $P$ directly on the (compressed) transformed string takes $\Oh(|P|\log|P|)$ time~\cite{cpm/BannaiKKP19}.
+Note that the related variant Extended BWT~\cite{MantaciRRS07}, which takes as input a collection of strings, supports search in linear $\Oh(|P|)$ time for the problem of circular pattern matching~\cite{tcs/Egidi2020,talg/FerraginaV10,isaac/HonLST11,cpm/HonKLST12,BCLRS21_ebwt,BoucherCL0S21}.

 More recently, some authors have proposed variants in which the lexicographic order is replaced by a different order relation.
 The interested reader can find relevant work in a recent review~\cite{DAYKIN2017}.
 It turns out that these variants satisfy property \bone\ in part but nothing is known with respect to properties \btwo\ and \bthree\ (an outline of a substring matching algorithm is given in \cite[Sec.~6]{tcs/DaykinMS21} without any time analysis, but is based on substrings rather than single symbols).
 A major problem when using ordering substantially different from the lexicographic order is that the rotations prefixed by the same substring are not necessarily consecutive in the sorted matrix.
 For instance, if the cyclic rotations of Figure~\ref{fig:ABWTx} are sorted according to the V-order~\cite{DaykinIliopoulosSmyth_1994}, the two rotations prefixed by $ab$ are not consecutive in the ordering.
 Since all the BWT-based searching algorithms work by keeping track of the rows prefixed by larger and larger pattern substrings, the fact that these rows are not consecutive makes the design of an efficient algorithm extremely difficult.